aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 === "JAVA"
     <img src="../assets/images/java/java_monorepo.png" width="800" />

-As you can see, alot of files have been created for you and each of these are managed by the PDK/Projen on your behalf.
+As you can see, a lot of files have been created for you and each of these are managed by the PDK/Projen on your behalf.
 The only file you need to modify is the `projenrc` file which is repsonsible for synthesizing each of these files.

 !!!warning
-    It is important that you never modify synthesized files directly as it will result in your changes being overriden the next time you run the `pdk` command which will re-synthesize/override them.
+    It is important that you never modify synthesized files directly as it will result in your changes being overriden the next time you run the `npx projen` command which will re-synthesize/override them.

 Inspecting the `projenrc` file, we notice that a single construct is instantiated that represents the monorepo itself.
 Within this construct you can add new dependencies, update tsconfig, npmignore, gitignore, etc. In the default configuration, the following apply:

 - The name of the project takes on the name of the folder it was created in.
-- For typescript, the packageManager is set to `PNPM` as we passed this optional parameter in whilst running `pdk new`.
+- For typescript, the packageManager is set to `PNPM` as we passed this optional parameter in whilst running `npx projen new`.
-    - Any parameter listed here can be passed in via the `pdk new` command i.e: `--name="some-other-name"`.
+    - Any parameter listed here can be passed in via the `npx projen new` command i.e: `--name="some-other-name"`.
 - For python, the moduleName defaults to a snake-cased project name.

 You will also notice that the `synth()` method is called on this instance at the end of the file.
-When you run the `pdk` command, this file will be executed by your runtime and will synthesize this instance which will result in all the files that you see in the previous image.
+When you run the `npx projen` command, this file will be executed by your runtime and will synthesize this instance which will result in all the files that you see in the previous image.

 !!!info
-    Whenever you change the `projenrc` file, make sure you run the `pdk` command from the root of your project to ensure your files are synthesized.
+    Whenever you change the `projenrc` file, make sure you run the `npx projen` command from the root of your project to ensure your files are synthesized.

 For more details on the `Monorepo` construct, please refer to the [Monorepo Developer Guide](../developer_guides/monorepo/index.md).